GYUHO Lee © 2026

 1. Wireframe Validation

-Created an early wireframe to validate the initial structure and core user flow before moving into high-fidelity design.
+Tested the initial structure and user flow through early wireframes before high-fidelity design.

 View PDF

-• The architecture was later refined through user testing and multiple iterations.
+• Refined the architecture through user testing and iteration.

 06. Exploration